-Most turf managers and lawn owners cannot splash the cash for turf grow lights or turf fans so if your dealing with turf in shade these basic management principles will get your turf areas will look better in no time.
-Shade results in a reduction in both light quantity and quality and is an issue for both turf managers and home lawn owners.
+Most turf managers and lawn owners cannot splash the cash for turf grow lights or turfgrass fans.
+So if you have grass in shade, this guide will help you produce the best shade lawn.
+Shade results in a reduction in both light quantity and light quality and is an issue for both turf managers and home lawn owners.

 The effects of shade on turf.

-Shade has an instant and detrimental impact on grass as with less light grass is unable to grow properly.
-Long term effects on grass in shade are:
+Grass in shade is unable to grow properly.
+Shade has an instant and detrimental impact on grass and the long term effects on grass in shade are:

-• At first it causes a shortening of grass roots.
-As energy is used by turf to make up for the lack of sunlight less is available for root growth and development;
+• It causes grass roots to shorten.
+As turf uses energy to make up for the lack of sunlight, less is available for root growth and development;

-• Then as shade continues it causes a reduction in turf shoot density and it begins to thin out;
+• As shade continues, it causes a reduction in turf shoot density and it begins to thin out;

 • This lack of light results in the turf stretching out as it looks to find light (etoliation).
-This results in the grass becoming lighter in colour as this stretching means cell walls become thinner and weaker;
+This results in the grass becoming lighter in colour as cell walls become thinner and weaker;

-• Over time this results in grass having less ability to take any wear and unable to recover.
+• Over time the result is grass having less of an ability to take any wear and being unable to recover.

-When turf is in shade it limits photosynthesis and carbohydrate production.
-Areas in shade also tend to suffer from limited air movement which increases the tendency for disease.
-Moss and algae issues also increase as areas in shade tend to stay damper.
+When turf is in shade, it limits photosynthesis and carbohydrate production.
+Grass in shade also tend to suffer from limited air movement, and this increases disease.
+Moss and algae also develop as shaded area stay damper.

 How to manage grass in shade.

-• The most obvious solution is to remove what’s causing it.
-If its a garden then cutting back trees can have a major positive impact on your lawn.
-However, if its a stadium then you obviously haven’t got this luxury;
+• The most obvious solution is to produce the best shade lawn is to remove what’s causing it.
+For a lawn in shade, then cutting back trees has a positive impact, but if it’s a stadium, then you obviously haven’t got this luxury;

 • The second option is make the right grass selection.
-If it’s a heavily shaded area seeding or using a grass that doesn’t handle shade well is not going to end well.
-Instead, choose a shade-tolerant variety to start with and it will save you heartache further down the track;
+If it’s a heavily shaded area, seeding or using a grass that doesn’t handle shade well isn’t going too end well.
+Instead, choose a shade-tolerant variety to start with.
+This saves you heartache further down the track;

-• Thirdly contrary to what many may think cutting back nitrogen is a good thing.
+• Thirdly, contrary to what you may think, cutting back nitrogen is good.
 The last thing that you want to do is promote lush, shallow-rooted turf when it is already struggling;

-• Raising the height of cut is a good thing in shade.
-It increases the leaf area available to capture what limited light is present and also will counter root shrinkage;
+• Raising the height of cut is a good thing for grass in shade.
+It increases the leaf area available to capture the limited amount of light and will counter root shrinkage;

 • Overwatering turf in shade is a recipe for disaster.
-This will only encourage disease outbreaks and encourage the grass to root at the surface.
-Neither of these is desirable;
+This only encourages disease and encourages shallow rooting grass;

-• Use of plant growth regulators (PGR’s) like Amigo 120® helps counter turf leaf etiolation.
+• Use plant growth regulators (PGR’s) like Amigo 120®.
+This counters turf leaf etiolation.

-Dealing with shade by removing what’s causing it.
+Dealing with shade – Remove what’s causing the shade.

-If you suspect that you have a shade issue the first step with dealing with it is identifying if this is the case and what is causing it.
-A useful tool for this is the Sun Seeker iphone app which identifies what’s causing the problem.
+If you suspect a shade issue, the first step to dealing with it, is identifying if this is the case and it’s cause.
+A useful tool for this is the Sun Seeker iphone app.
 You then have to decide what to do to fix it.

-If the cause is a grandstand or the wall of a building it is not practical to remove it.
-However, if the shade is being caused by trees or shrubs you can thin these out or remove them.
-The Sun Seeker app allows you to identify what the cause is and at what time of day.
+If the cause is a grandstand or a wall, it is not practical to remove it.
+However, if the shade is due to trees or shrubs you can thin these out or remove them.
+The Sun Seeker app allows you to identify what the cause is and at what time of day it has the greatest impact.

-Pruning branches below 3-4 metres makes a massive difference and improves the amount of morning and afternoon sunlight.
+Pruning branches below 3-4 metres makes a massive difference and is a good first step toward producing the best shade lawn.
+This improves the amount of morning and afternoon sunlight.
 Thinning the tree canopy will also improve the “quality” of the light that reaches the turf surface.

 Quality of light under shade.